udhaya2823/SENTIMENT-ANALYSIS-MODEL---Deploy-using-AWS-Services-Hugging-Face-Pretrained-model/README.md

-# Sentiment Analysis Model Deployment using AWS and Streamlit/Gradio
+# 🚀Sentiment Analysis Model Deployment using AWS and Streamlit/Gradio

 ## Table of Contents
 - [Introduction](#introduction)